 Free Cash Flow is a non-GAAP measure of cash generated during a period that was available for discretionary capital expenditures, increasing dividends above the prior year level, repurchasing the Company's common shares and/or reducing debt within the period.
 The Company defines Free Cash Flow as cash provided by operating activities of continuing operations less net custodial capital spending, dividends at the prior year level, required debt repayments and the tax benefit on the exercise of stock options.
 Net custodial capital spending, a non-GAAP measure, (defined as capital expenditures, net of retirements, required to maintain the Company's current earnings level over the cycle and to keep facilities and equipment in safe and reliable condition as well as in compliance with regulatory requirements) is important to properly evaluate cash requirements, to forecast potential uses of cash and for use in valuation models.
 The Company has a system in place to classify capital spending projects as either custodial or discretionary prior to approval and to track expenditures accordingly; however, the determination of discretionary versus custodial spending still requires some level of management judgment and such limitation should be considered when using this measure.
 Free Cash Flow for the six months ended June 30, 2003, was \$57 million, \$19 million below the prior year period.
 The decrease resulted from higher working capital requirements, a \$16 million tax deposit, and a \$10 million pension contribution, partially offset by higher operating earnings.
+The Free Cash Flow generated in the first six months of 2003 is not necessarily indicative of the Free Cash Flow that may be generated in future periods.

-Below is a reconciliation of Cash Provided by Operating Activities of Continuing Operations to Free Cash Flow and of Capital Expenditures, net of sales and retirements to Custodial Capital Spending, net for the respective periods (millions of dollars):
+Below is reconciliation of Cash Provided by Operating Activities of Continuing Operations to Free Cash Flow and of Capital Expenditures, net of sales and retirements to Custodial Capital Spending, net for the respective periods (millions of dollars):

-Six mont June

-2003 2002

-Cash provided by Operating Activities of

-Continuing Operations \$ 108.8 \$ 130.5

-Custodial capital spending, net (29.2) (28.1)

-Dividends at prior year level (20.1) (19.9)

-Required debt repayments (1.5) (3.7)

-Tax benefit on exercise of stock options (0.8) (2.4)

-Free Cash Flow \$ 57.2 \$ 76.4

-Capital Expenditures, net of sales and retirements \$ 32.7 \$ 33.6

-Discretionary capital expenditures (3.5) (5.5)

-Custodial Capital Spending, net \$ 29.2 \$ 28.1
+Six mont June 2003 2002 Cash provided by Operating Activities of Continuing Operations \$108.8 \$130.5 Custodial capital spending, net (29.2) (28.1) Dividends at prior year level (20.1) (19.9) Required debt repayments, (1.5) (3.7) Tax benefit on exercise of stock options (0.8) (2.4) Free Cash Flow \$ 57.2 \$ 76.4 Capital Expenditures, net of sales and retirements \$ 32.7 \$ 33.6 Discretionary capital expenditures (3.5) (5.5) Custodial Capital Spending, net \$ 29.2 \$ 28.1